MikePohatu/DevChecker/documentation/customactions.md

 If you wish to highlight your text in the Output pane, add **\*\*** to the start of your message.

-Output to the pipeline e.g. custom objects, is not currently captured by Custom Actions, however this is planned for a future release for outputting to a table or list view.

 ## Metadata

 Additional metadata can be added to your script to control how your custom action is presented in the DevChecker UI.